 Under the comparative negligence doctrine, a plaintiff must also show they are no more at fault than the other parties.
 This means they must prove they are no more than 50 percent at fault for the accident, or they will be barred from recovery.
 If the plaintiff is no more than 50 percent at fault, their damages will be reduced by their contribution to the accident.
 For example, if the plaintiff is 20 percent at fault, the defendant will only be responsible for 80 percent of the compensation.

-A Chattanooga boat accident attorney could be extremely helpful in evaluating liability for damages under the state’s comparative negligence law.
+A local lawyer could be extremely helpful in evaluating liability for damages under the state’s comparative negligence law.

 Involvement in a boating accident is a traumatic experience, and the resulting injuries can be severe.
 It is important to identify the party or parties responsible for the accident and pursue financial compensation for your injuries.
 A Chattanooga boat accident lawyer could offer an initial review of your case and advise you regarding your eligibility to recover damages.
 Call today to schedule a consultation.